Ethnic Notions

 Approaching a complex and delicate subject with great sensitivity, Ethnic Notions equips viewers to view media and other cultural representations with a more critical eye.
 It's a direct challenge to those who say, "It was just a joke."

---New York Post
+New York Post

---Dr. Nell Irvin Painter, Princeton University
+Nell Irvin Painter, Professor Emerita, Princeton University

 "Downright superb!
 The visual presentation packs a wallop that would be impossible with worlds alone.
 Because it covers the entire course of American history from the 1820s, it will be useful for US history survey courses, as well as sociology and social psychology.
 I can think of very few people who would not benefit from seeing it."

---Dr. Winthrop Jordon, University of Mississippi
+Winthrop Jordan, University of Mississippi

---Los Angeles Times
+Los Angeles Times

-"A historically accurate, thoughtful, skillfully-crafted treatment of the racial stereotypes and images that have plagued black people since slavery.
+"A historically accurate, thoughtful, skillfully-crafted treatment of the racial stereotypes and images that have plagued Black people since slavery.
 It is a compelling documentary, a superb teaching aid, and an impressive work of art."

---Dr. Darlene Clark Hine, Michigan State University
+Darlene Clark Hine, Northwestern University

 Ways to Watch